China's southern cities call for power saving as grid stress increases | Headlines

 Southern China has been beleaguered by a combination of sizzling hot temperatures and heavy rainfalls in recent weeks, with power loads in several cities approaching historic highs due to soaring demand for air-conditioning.
 The growth rate of power consumption in Maoming city in southern Guangdong province was as high as 8.01% in the January to May period, and its residential electricity consumption increased by 27.41% in May from a year earlier, the city government said in a statement on Monday.

+Jiangmen, another industrial city in Guangdong, is also proposing to cut unnecessary power usage amid the power consumption peak.
+Meanwhile, in Hainan province, government officials released a plan calling for less power use during peak times as supply usage increases in coming weeks.
+Officials said from January to April electricity consumption rose by 11.8% year-on-year.

+The power load in Hainan also climbed above 7 million kW for the first time in early June.
 Earlier this month, the power load in key manufacturing hubs in the south including Guangdong rose to historic highs.
 China Southern Power Grid, one of the country's two grid operators, saw output hit 222 million kilowatts (kW), approaching historical highs.
-The power load in Hainan also poked above 7 million kW for the first time in early-June.

-China was hit by a record-breaking heatwave and drought last year, with large-scale power shortages that prompted regions like Yunan to ration power usage for aluminium producers.
-Sizzling hot weather also sweltered through China's northern regions, with record-breaking high temperature expected in the coming days, state radio quoted China's meteorological authority as saying.
+China was hit by a record-breaking heat wave and drought last year, with large-scale power shortages that prompted regions like Yunan to ration power usage for aluminium producers.
+In the coming days, China's northern regions are expected to see sweltering weather, state media has reported China's meteorological authority as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)